photoprism/photoprism-docs/docs/getting-started/docker-compose.md

   - "~/Friends:/photoprism/originals/Friends"
 ```

-The *import* folder will be mounted to `~/PhotoPrism/Import` by default, so that you can easily access it.
+The *import* folder points to `~/PhotoPrism/Import` by default, so that you can easily access it.
 If you don't need this feature, for example because you manage files manually or use a different tool,
 you can safely remove the volume.
 Using import is strictly optional and can be disabled as well.